RichardBradley/liquibase.github.com/get_started/quickstart_sql.md

 {% endhighlight %}

 ## Step 2: Add a Change Set
 Change sets are units of change that Liquibase can execute on a database.
-When adding a changeSet, your change must be defined by both and "id" attribute and an "author" attibute.
-Using only and "id" attribute can cause accidental duplications when dealing with multiple developers and code branches.
-It is best practice to only include on change in each changeset.
+When adding a changeSet, your change must be defined by both an "id" attribute and an "author" attibute.
+It is best practice to only include one change in each changeset.

 **<u>To Create your Changelog</u>**
 1. Locate and open the `changelog.sql` file.
 2. For this example, enter the following information into the `changelog.sql` file, then save it.
+See the documentation for [more details on the syntax of formatted SQL changelogs.](/documentation/sql_format.html)

 {% highlight sql %}
 --liquibase formatted sql

---changeset userbob:1
+--changeset bob:1
 create table test1 (
 id int primary key,
 name varchar(255)